jacqzhu/jacqzhu/README.md

-🎓 Engineering Science @ University of Toronto & Healthcare Researcher
+🎓 Engineering Science @ University of Toronto

-### 📚 Current Research

-- 🩺 **Air Pollution & Childhood Pneumonia**
-  Investigating the impact of nitrous oxide  on pediatric respiratory illness
-  *Harvard T.H.
-Chan School of Public Health*

-- 🔊 **Speech Processing for Obstructive Sleep Apnea**
-  Developing speech processing tools for clinical audio analysis
-  *University Health Network & University of Michigan*
+- I’m currently working hardware systems for health monitoring.
+- I’m currently learning mixed-signal circuit design, ASIC design, and digital signal processing.
+- I have experience in SystemVerilog, FPGA, PyTorch, C++, and embedded systems.

 <!--
 **jacqzhu/jacqzhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.